About Yellow Tea

 Yellow tea making technique varies by region, however, it all involves a initial “kill green” or wok fry process very much like green tea but at a reduced temperature and for a shorter duration.
-While the tea is not dried completely, a “trapping” method happens, to encourage the moisture inside of the tea to oxidize and ferment the tea to various degrees, hence “yellowing” the leaves.
+While the loose leaf tea is not dried completely, a “trapping” method happens, to encourage the moisture inside of the tea to oxidize and ferment the tea to various degrees, hence “yellowing” the leaves.

 Jun Shan Yin Zhen